 May 30, 2025 Recommendation for Email Vote Exposure

 On May 30, 2025, a small group of SAPWG and Life Actuarial (A) Task Force regulators recommended exposure of revisions to SSAP No. 61R—Life, Deposit-Type and Accident and Health Reinsurance and the QA of Appendix A-791, Life and Health Reinsurance Agreements as illustrated below.
-The revision to SSAP No. 61 have been revised and expanded from the prior exposures and is shown tracked as new revisions.
+The revisions to SSAP No. 61 have been revised and expanded from the prior exposures and is shown tracked as new revisions.
 The revisions to A-791 have not been previously exposed.

 SSAP No. 61R—Life, Deposit-Type and Accident and Health Reinsurance as illustrated below